ncutrona/BARISTA/README.md

 # Bayesian Regularized Iterative Soft Thresholding Algorithm

 The BARISTA repository is a dedicated codebase to work recently submitted to the NeurIPS 2023 Conference.
-This readme file will contain the paper abstract, a link to the data used for experimentation, and a python notebook with dedicated instructions on how to use our algorithm.
+This readme file contains the paper abstract, a link to the data used for experimentation, and a python notebook with dedicated instructions on how to use our algorithm.

 ### Paper Abstract